Caution: Unmarked Spoilers

 - My God, What Have I Done?: After fighting with the Horns of Hammerad (who had saved her leg from amputation a few weeks before), she has this before realizing she's at least partially being influenced by a spell.

 - Run or Die: Ryoka has been in this situation multiple times.
-Ranging from through the High Passes while being chased by the whole Food Chain of Evil that resides there, to running through the armies of The Necromancer out for her death.
+Ranging from through the High Passes while being chased by the whole Food Chain of Evil that resides there, to running through the armies of The Necromancer, to evading the entirety of Izril's Assassin's Guild.

 - Sickening "Crunch!": The first use of Rainbow Speak in the web serial is the bright red crunch of her leg breaking under a wagon wheel.